Vonng/pigsty/docs/PARAM.md

 name: `pg_upstream`, type: `ip`, level: `I`

-repl upstream ip addr for standby cluster or cascade replica
+Upstream ip address for standby cluster or cascade replica

-Setting `pg_upstream` is set on `primary` instance indicate that this cluster is a **Standby Cluster**, and will receiving changes from upstream instance, thus the `primary` is actually a `standby leader`.
+Setting `pg_upstream` is set on `primary` instance indicate that this cluster is a [**Standby Cluster**](PGSQL-CONF#standby-cluster), and will receiving changes from upstream instance, thus the `primary` is actually a `standby leader`.

 Setting `pg_upstream` for a non-primary instance will explicitly set a replication upstream instance, if it is different from the primary ip addr, this instance will become a **cascade replica**.
+And it's user's responsibility to ensure that the upstream IP addr is another instance in the same cluster.